hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 1. Connect your GitHub account to Cloud9 [via Connected Services](https://c9.io/account/services)
 1. Start thinking about ideas for open/public data you'd like to gather and share with the world.
 1. Understand the [broader purpose of this open data project](https://github.com/codeforgreenville/leaflet-google-sheets-template/blob/master/README.md)
-1. Continue reading below for details about weeks 2 and 3
+1. Continue reading below for details about upcoming weeks.

 ### Ideally, your data set should:
 * already be publicly discoverable